How do Lean project teams deliver better project outcomes?

-During a recent presentation, however, Joan Piccariello, director of program development at the Lean Construction Institute (LCI), shared empirical evidence that highlighted several impressive statistics regarding Lean implementation.
+At the 2017 summer conference of the Michigan Association of Physical Plant Administrators (MiAPPA) in Big Rapids, MI, Joan Piccariello, (Director of Program Development at the Lean Construction Institute), shared shared empirical evidence that highlighted several impressive statistics regarding Lean implementation.
 Projects with high Lean intensity, for instance, are three times more likely to complete ahead of schedule and twice as likely to complete under budget.
+Piccariello shared findings from two separate LCI research efforts conducted by Dodge Data and Analytics and the University of Minnesota.

 “We benchmarked 162 projects and inquired about 27 management methods,” Piccariello said.
 “And the research demonstrates statistically significant correlations between high Lean intensity and project success.”